grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/400 Reuse and re-run tests.md

 ## Modularize workload

 Now that the iteration code is totally modularized, you might modularize your `options`, too.
-To do so, you could either save the object as JavaScript, or save it as JSON and use `JSON.parse()` to use it in your test.
+To do so, you could either save the object as JavaScript, or save it as JSON and use the k6 [`open()`](/javascript-api/init-context/open/) function with `JSON.parse()`.

-The following example does both, with thresholds in an exported variable from `thresholds.js` and the scenario workload in a JSON file, `stress.json`
+The following example does both:
+- Thresholds are in an exported variable from `thresholds.js`
+- The scenario workload config is in a JSON file, `stress.json`

 <CodeGroup labels={["main.js", "thresholds.js", "stress.json"]} lineNumbers={[true, true, true]}